Beginner’s Guide to ComfyUI

 I have to admit that inpainting is not the easiest thing to do with ComfyUI.
 But here you go…

-Step 1: Create an inpaint mask
+Step 1: Open the inpaint workflow

-First, pick an image that you want to inpaint.
+Pick an image that you want to inpaint.

 Andy Lau is ready for inpainting.